top of page

 bicep build

-The build command converts a Bicep file to an ARM Template JSON file.
+Converts a Bicep file to an ARM Template JSON file.
 This is nice, however a lot of the deployment tools can already work directly with Bicep files (or they do the bicep-to-JSON conversion automatically for you).
 So, this command is only useful if you really need the ARM JSON version for some reason.

 bicep build-params